truenas/documentation/content/SCALE/SCALETutorials/Apps/WebDAV.md

 When authentication is set to something other than **No Authentication**, a prompt requests a user name and password.
 Enter the saved **Username** and **Password** entered in the webdav application form to access the shared data.

+To change files shared with the WebDAV protocol, use client software such as WinSCP to connect to the share and make changes.
+The WebDAV share and dataset permissions must be configured so that the **User ID** and **Group ID** can modify shared files.

 {{< taglist tag="scalewebdav" limit="10" title="Related WebDAV Articles" >}}